ideafieldpro/ElkStack-Monitor-Response/README.md

 ### Finalizing Integration

-1. Adjust the network settings on your OS Ticket server if necessary to ensure it has a private IP.
+- Adjust the network settings on your OS Ticket server if necessary to ensure it has a private IP.
-2. Rerun the test for the connector after making any adjustments.
+- Rerun the test for the connector after making any adjustments.

-## Conclusion

-- After successful integration, alerts generated in Elastic can now automatically create tickets in OS Ticket.
-- This integration enhances tracking and auditing capabilities for SOC analysts.

-## Recap of Previous Steps

-- The challenge included spinning up an Elastic Search instance, setting up two servers (Windows and Linux), installing agents, creating alerts for security activities, and now integrating ticketing systems.
+---

-- 26 - Investigate SSH Brute Force Attack
+## 19. Investigate SSH Brute Force Attack

-# Summary of Day 26

-## Key Points

-### Investigating SSH Alerts

-- The host accesses the alerts section and finds a total of 195 alerts, with the first one dated August 14th.
-- The investigation begins by using **Timelines**, a feature that helps visualize alerts and events related to a specific user.
-This tool is suggested for deeper analysis and is encouraged to be explored further.

 ### Steps to Investigate Brute Force Alerts

-1. **Identifying the Source IP**:
+- **Identifying the Source IP**:
     - The first step is to note the source IP address from the alert, which is reported as `194.50.201.6`.
     - The host checks this IP against known databases to determine its reputation for brute force activity.

-2. **Using External Resources**:
+- **Using External Resources**:
     - **AbuseIPDB**: The IP is found to be reported 1,816 times with a confidence level of 100% indicating malicious behavior.
     - **GreyNoise**: A search reveals that the IP is known to use tools such as zmap for SSH brute-forcing.

-3. **Identifying Affected Users**:
+- **Identifying Affected Users**:
     - The host uses Kibana to query events related to the identified IP over the last 30 days.
     - Four distinct users are affected: root, Oracle, guest, and test accounts.

-4. **Looking for Successful Logins**:
+- **Looking for Successful Logins**:
     - Initial queries for successful logins return no results, suggesting that all login attempts were unsuccessful.
     - The host emphasizes the importance of double-checking queries and adjusting capitalization since it can affect search results.